cophi-wue/LLpro/doc/MODEL_SELECTION.md

 # Model Selection

-The selection of the language models / NLP tools for the LLP pipeline was primarily guided by the “Evaluation of off-the-shelf NLP tools for German” by [Ortmann, Roussel, Dipper (2019)](#ref-ortmann_evaluating_2019).
+The selection of the language models / NLP tools for the LLpro pipeline was primarily guided by the “Evaluation of off-the-shelf NLP tools for German” by [Ortmann, Roussel, Dipper (2019)](#ref-ortmann_evaluating_2019).
 We refer to the publication for details on the evaluated systems.
 We only use the `wikipedia` and `novelettte` gold coropra for our evaluation.
 Additionally, we perform evaluations on the same dataset for

 - latest Spacy v3.2,
 - latest SoMaJo v2.2.1,